CBIIT/ChildhoodCancerDataInitiative-CCDI_to_SRAy/README.md

 - **Create a conda env**

     An environment yaml `conda_environment.yml` can be be found under folder `envs/`.
-To create the environment, simply run
+To create the environment, simply run below in your terminal

     ```
     conda env create -f <path_to_env_yml>